Brennan Poole: 2022

-On February 28, 2022, it was announced Poole would drive part-time in the No. 46 for G2G Racing starting at Las Vegas however, would be replaced by Matt Jaskol, G2G Racing's full-time driver after Poole qualified in on speed and Jaskol failed to do so.
-He would drive G2G's No. 47 at Atlanta.
-He returned to the team at Darlington.
+Poole made seven Truck Series starts for G2G Racing in 2022, driving the Nos.
+46 and 47.
+His best finish was 24th at Homestead-Miami Speedway.

 2023

-Poole would return to G2G in 2023 in the No. 46, making his season debut at Las Vegas, finishing 33rd after suffering issues with the gearing.
-He would return later in the season at Kansas to pick up a very solid twentieth place finish after running as far up as seventh under caution and even in the top-fifteen under green at certain points in the race, a milestone achievement for the G2G team up to that point, the finish to date would also be G2G's best finish ever outside of superspeedway races.
-He would return the next week at Darlington.
+Poole made three starts for G2G in 2023.
+His best finish was 20th at Kansas Speedway.

+2026

+On September 10, 2026, Spire Motorsports announced that Poole would drive its No. 7 Chevrolet at Kansas Speedway on September 26.

 Cup Series

 2020

 Poole at Phoenix Raceway in 2020.

 On December 11, 2019, Poole announced he would race full-time for Premium Motorsports in the No. 15 in the NASCAR Cup Series for 2020.

-On February 3, 2020, Poole announced at the NASCAR Hall Of Fame that Spartan Mosquito Eradicators as a primary sponsor through their Spartan GO! line of products and R.E.D. would join him as an associate sponsor both for seventeen races starting at the Daytona 500 which would also include the Bluegreen Vacations Duel and NASCAR All-Star Race.
+On February 3, 2020, at the NASCAR Hall of Fame, Poole announced Spartan Mosquito Eradicators as a primary sponsor for 17 races, with R.E.D. as an associate sponsor.

 In September, Poole was replaced by J. J. Yeley in the No. 15 for the Bass Pro Shops NRA Night Race due to sponsorship reasons, though he remained with the team.
 At the time, Poole was 32nd in points.

-In the 2020 YellaWood 500 at Talladega Superspeedway on October 4, Poole earned his career-best Cup Series finish.
-He crossed the line in eleventh but finished ninth due to penalties issued against Matt DiBenedetto and Chris Buescher.
+In the 2020 YellaWood 500 at Talladega Superspeedway on October 4, Poole earned his career-best Cup Series finish of ninth after post-race penalties were issued to Matt DiBenedetto and Chris Buescher.